qihongl/learn-hippo/docs/paper_task_encoding/decision_log.md

   similarity between the current partial event and stored situations, but not the latent RM/DM/NM condition.
 If this does not make endpoint encoding beneficial under the original mixture, the result will be treated as a task-identification failure.

+## 2026-08-30 — Content-gated retrieval and stopping diagnosis

+- A content-based retrieval gate now compares the partial current situation with stored situations.
+It receives no condition label.
+Exploratory fixed-schedule sweeps selected a conservative match threshold of 0.60, sharpness 30, and retrieval strength 0.20 before the final policy diagnostic.
+- On 768 exploratory released-profile training trials, endpoint-only expected reward was 0.711, compared with 0.693 for midpoint-only, 0.698 for midpoint-plus-endpoint, 0.687 for dense, and 0.687 for never encoding.
+Thus the retriever can make the endpoint schedule useful without changing the task.
+- A shared discrete actor initialized uniformly at 0.02 encoding probability was then trained for 1,500 free-selection updates after 100 critic-only updates.
+It converged from the opposite starting point to the same qualitative failure: endpoint probability 0.0015, nonendpoint probability about 0.079, and an early encoding band over observations 1–7.
+Held-out DM reward was 0.488, indistinguishable in practical terms from retrieval disabled/no encoding.
+- The stopping diagnosis is therefore not merely high-variance policy gradients or an overly dense initialization.
+Under the exact task, a shared online policy receives no prospective signal that distinguishes a future target event from a distractor, and multiple nonboundary schedules lie in easier local optima.
+The published task supports endpoint superiority among selected fixed schedules, but does not uniquely identify endpoint encoding as the globally learnable unconstrained policy.